rjoberon/dsat/README.md

 title: D-Sat
 layout: home
 permalink: index.html
+description: An endeavour to reverse-engineer the file format of D-Sat 1.
 ---
-An endeavour to reverse-engineer the file format of D-Sat 1.

-## What is it about?

 D-Sat was a series of CD/DVD-ROMs from the 1990s which contained aerial and satellite imagery of Germany.[^1] The data was stored in a